minetest-mods/i3/API.md

 #### `groups = {bag = <1-3>}`

-The `bag` group in the item definition allows to extend the player inventory size according to a number between 1 and 3.
+The `bag` group in the item definition allows to extend the player inventory size given a number between 1 and 3.

 ---